-Jay is passionate environmental educator who loves teaching all people, but most enjoys teaching young students in the outdoors.
+Jay is a passionate environmental educator who loves teaching all people, but most enjoys teaching young students in the outdoors.
 Jay believes all people can discover wonder and joy in learning, and that environmental education is one of the best platforms to foster these experiences.
 He was born and raised in Pittsburgh, PA but now lives in Keene, NH.
-Jay enjoys teaching about forestry, wildlife, geography, and ecology in general.
+Jay enjoys teaching about forestry, wildlife, geography, and ecology.
 Jay received his B.S. in geography with minors in natural science and geographic information science from Penn State University.
 He received his M.S in environmental studies with a concentration in environmental education from Antioch University New England.
 Jay is a weather buff, enjoys amateur photography, loves to snowboard whenever possible, finds joy in any time outdoors, and is big fan of the Pittsburgh Steelers as well as the Pittsburgh Penguins.

 Web + Social Media Coordinator

 Katie grew up in the country just outside of Richmond, Virginia.
 She previously worked in publishing in New York City before moving to Vermont in 2014 with her family.
 She's grateful that the move has enabled her family to spend more time in nature.
 She's not the hardiest of outdoor enthusiasts, but she's slowly embracing the "wildness" of living on the side of a small mountain in the woods and she can envision a day when she confidently sets off to hike the Long Trail (with friends!).
 For now, she's happy sticking closer to home, enjoying the fresh air, and taking many photos.
 She maintains the museum's website and works with Carrie and the rest of the staff to communicate all of the exciting things happening at the museum online and on social media.